ohollmen/docker-imager/README.md

 default/example template.
 Authentication may be required by remote docker registry where image is being pushed to (pass remote registry root "url" - without any "scheme prefix" - as param to docker login).
 The credentials are stored permanently in ~/.docker/config.json.

+## Large Files that have to be Added to images

+This note relates to small-to-medium environments where (many) docker-image configs are version controlled under single tree and old wisdom of not letting large (binary) files into the version control (large here could mean e.g. 45 MB or 1.5 GB in size).
+The large files stored in in a in/under docker-imager work (or config) directory would have following negative effects:

+- They would consume a lot of space in version control (esp. compared to small-size configs or Dockerfiles)
+- They could be of changing nature further occupying more space in version control with every change.

+It's a good idea to keep this kind of files out of docker-imager version controlled work-area.
+Some ideas on where and how to store them:

+- Best: Place them under an established web server and web URL
+- Acceptable: Place them on an established network drive FS area and launch a small (e.g. python) web server to allow docker-imager / docker commands to have them available in a HTTP URL during docker build.

+An example scenario of this kind of flow for the "Acceptable" solution (above):

+- You have 1.2 GB SW shell archive installer on NFS area `/my/projs/sw/installer.sh`
+- You can launch `python -m SimpleHTTPServer` in *the* directory of files or in any upper directory of files
+- For this example. let's run a web server in the root ('/') of host `blob-box`.
+- Use a following URL in `extpkgs` section as source: "url":
+"http://blob-box/my/projs/sw/installer.sh", (see the filesystem path above) which will get you the correct file during build.

+Yes, this would be nice feature to have automated during build.
+If you can have your large-file content permanently under established web server, that is the "Best" option (to never have to start a temp web server, see above).

 # References